Sit down. Grab a drink, and let’s have a chat.

 Write down what people have said or done at other times that have made you uncomfortable.
 Then when it happens again, you can get the reassurance that it is them and not you.

 You expected it.
 It is a pattern of behaviour and will just happen.

-I even play games with my texting support buddy where they have to do something funny every time one of my family members ticks one of the things on my list of predictable behaviour.
-It was initially that they take a drink — but it ended up with them very drunk, so we had to change it.
+I even play games with my texting support buddy.
+They have to do something funny every time one of my family members ticks one of the things on my predictable behaviour list.
+At first, they had to take a drink — but it ended up with them very drunk, so we had to change it.

 12. Be aware of your feelings.

-During the day, you may experience a variety of different emotions, like frustration, emptiness, boredom, anger, or disappointment.
-You might feel left out or embarrassed.
+During the day, you may experience various emotions, like frustration, emptiness, boredom, anger, or disappointment.
+In addition, you might feel left out or embarrassed.
 Pay attention to these feelings.

 After working with a therapist, you can try to accept and name them.
 Let yourself have them.
 You’re feeling those emotions for a reason, and you can use them later to help you understand how your family affects you.

 When something feels completely overwhelming, give it 20 minutes.
 Then, if it’s not gotten any better, maybe it’s time to take yourself out of the situation.